Figures logo

 Merit matrix

-As explained earlier, you can conceive merit increase in two different ways shown in the sample charts below:
+As explained earlier, you can conceive merit increase in two different ways, as shown in the sample charts below:

 1. Considering only performance ratings - 1 rating = 1 increase %

-With this methodology, two individuals in the same role with the same performance will receive the same % of increase, which sounds fair (and is more appropriate than a pure discretionary increase).
+With this methodology, two individuals in the same role with the same performance will receive the same percentage increase, which sounds fair (and is more appropriate than a pure discretionary increase).

 If you look one step further, however, if their initial salaries were not the same for some reason, is it fair that they get a similar increase while one of them is better compensated than the other?
 We don’t think so.
 This is why we encourage you to…